 Position- From a standing position place one foot on a low stool/bench etc.

 Exercise for pains-

 - Lean your upper body forward whilst also pulling your foot towards you until you feel a stretch through the back of your leg.

 - It’s important not to force this stretch, but to recognize when the tension is building and move back away from it.

 - Move in and out of this position in a smooth manner for approximately 60 seconds.

 One of the keys to avoiding some of life’s general aches and pains is movement.
-Regardless of whether you currently have pain requiring treatment or not, there will be a great benefit to performing these exercises on a daily basis.
+Regardless of whether you currently have pain requiring treatment or not, there will be a great benefit to performing these exercises daily.

-Disclaimer: The above are general advice of exercise for common pains.
+Disclaimer: The above is general advice on exercise for common pains.
 If you currently have pain or these movements cause you pain I suggest seeking advice from a professional before carrying on.

 Want to see Matt?
 You can book in directly with Matt on Avaana here!